tokio-rs/website/content/blog/2021-05-14-inventing-the-service-trait.md

 So, we now have a `Handler` trait that makes it possible to break our application up into small independent parts and re-use them.
 Not bad!

-# "What if I told you..."
+# Why renaming the `Handler` trait to `Service` makes sense

 Until now, we've only talked about the server side of things.
-But, our `Handler` trait actually fits HTTP clients as well.
-One can imagine a client `Handler` that accepts some request and asynchronously sends it to someone on the internet.
-Our `Timeout` wrapper is actually useful here as well.
+But, your `Handler` trait actually fits HTTP clients as well where a client implementing `Handler` accepts some request and asynchronously sends it over the network.
-`JsonContentType` probably isn't, since it's not the clients job to set response headers.
+Your `Timeout` handler can definitely be used here as well. `JsonContentType` probably isn't, since it's not the clients job to set response headers.

-Since our `Handler` trait is useful for defining both servers and clients, `Handler` probably isn't an appropriate name.
-A client doesn't handle a request, it sends it to a server and the server handles it.
-Let's instead call our trait `Service`:
+Since the `Handler` trait is useful for defining both servers and clients, but clients do not "handle" requests, `Handler` probably isn't an appropriate name.

+The canonical term for software which processes requests or responses between the reception point and the processing point is "Middleware", and in particular, `Timeout` and `JsonContentType` are composable bits of middleware.
+There are many others in Tower, each providing some kind of "service", for instance logging, reconnection, load balancing.
+The term "Service" sticked.

+Let's then rename your `Handler` trait to `Service`:

 ```rust
 trait Service<Request> {